NaijaTechBro/multi-payment-processor/README.md

 MONNIFY_SECRET_KEY=xxxxxxxxxxxxx
 MONNIFY_API_KEY=xxxxxxxxxxxxx
 ```
-*If you are using a hosting service like heroku, ensure to add the above details to your configuration variables.*
+*If you are using a hosting service like heroku or render ensure to add the above details to your configuration variables.*

 ```js